Hypo Alpe Adria Bank: Under Resolution

 On 8 May 2015 The Munich I Regional Court obligated HETA to pay BayernLB €1.03 billion and CHF 1.29 billion plus interest.
-On 7 July 2015 Austria and Bavaria signed a memorandum of understanding which confirmed BayernLB was the one of the non-subordinated, unsecured creditors for €2.4 billion.
+On 7 July 2015 Austria and Bavaria signed a memorandum of understanding which confirmed BayernLB was one of the non-subordinated, unsecured creditors for €2.4 billion.
 Austria would pay Bavaria €1.23 billion in advance for HETA.
 Despite it may be reimbursed due to ongoing court proceeding.
 Previously Austria, BayernLB and Bavaria sued each other for the responsibility of the debt, which BayernLB was a shareholder of the bank.

 Dexia announced in February 2016 they would suffer another loss due to the moratorium.

 In 2016 the state government of Carinthia, the provider of the state guarantee, offered a debt hair-cut to buy the senior bonds for 75% face value and 30% face value for subordinated bonds.
 On 4 August 2016, a private equity fund advised by Bain Capital purchased Heta Asset Resolution Italia S.r.l. (former Hypo Alpe-Adria Leasing S.r.l.) from Heta.
 During the year, Financial Market Authority also made a debt hair cut using the power as a resolution authority of EU Bank Recovery and Resolution Directive, making the bad bank had a positive equity for the first time.

+Buildings and sponsorship

+The headquarters of Hypo Alpe Adria, designed by the American architect Thom Mayne, is located in the Carinthian state capital Klagenfurt am Wörthersee, Alpen-Adria-Platz.
+The building was sold to a Swiss real estate company at the end of November 2018; it was agreed not to disclose the purchase price.

+In 2007 it was announced that the Wörthersee Stadion in Klagenfurt, Austria, would be called the Hypo Group Arena for at least ten years after the Hypo-Alpe-Adria-Bank secured the naming rights to the stadium.
+However, during the financial and economic crisis of 2009, the bank ran into financial problems and ultimately went under.
+Therefore, the stadium was renamed Wörthersee Stadion in 2010.

+Between 2006 and 2008, they sponsored the Hypo Group Tennis International, a tennis tournament in Pörtschach, Austria.